GangOfFour199/knightsTravails/README.md

 # knightsTravails

 > *The last excercise within TOP's Computer Science module, the purpose was to solve a variation of the common **"Knights Tour"** problem.
-With the intention to dmeonstrate the shortest path necessitated to traverse from select starting to ending coordinates.
+The intention is to demonstrate the shortest path necessitated to traverse from select starting to ending coordinates.
 This program utilises a **Breadth First Search Algorithm** within the realms of **Graph** data structures*.

 ## ABOUT